arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureAD/HOL.md

 1. If not already open, start **Visual Studio 2013** and continue with the solution obtained from the previous exercise.
 Alternatively, you can open the **Begin.sln** solution from the **Source\Ex2-UsingGraphAPIWithWAAD\Begin** folder of this lab.

 	> **Note:** If you opened the **Begin.sln** solution, you need to **enable SSL** from the properties of the ExpenseReport project.
 Update the **project URL** in the **Web** tab of the ExpenseReport project properties in the _Use Local IIS Web server_ section with the SSL URL obtained from the previous step.
-Also update the **App URL** of the configured application in the Windows Azure Management Portal with the SSL URL obtained from the first step.
+Also update the **App URL** of the configured application in the Microsoft Azure Management Portal with the SSL URL obtained from the first step.
 	>
 	>In the **Web.config** file, update the following placeholders:
 	>